guydavis/guydavis.github.io/_posts/2020-09-28-microk8s-upgrade.markdown

 title: Upgrading Microk8s
 subtitle: 1.18 to 1.19
 date: 2020-09-28
-header-img: img/headers/icefields1.jpg
+background: /img/headers/icefields1.jpg
 comments: true
 published: true
 ---

-During June, I installed [microk8s 1.18]({{ site.url }}/2020/04/21/ubuntu-microk8s), but then spent most of our warm Rockies summer in the mountains hiking and camping.
+During June, I installed [microk8s 1.18](/2020/04/21/ubuntu-microk8s), but then spent most of our warm Rockies summer in the mountains hiking and camping.
 After getting back to it in September, I wanted to upgrade from Kubernetes 1.18 to 1.19.
 However with microk8s, [upgrades are not supported](https://microk8s.io/docs/setting-snap-channel) - specifically see the "Changing channels" section.

 Of course, microk8s is not intended for anything more than trial/test/lab workflows so a full re-install should be expected.
 First step is to remove the old install: